josephkwok001/tp/docs/UserGuide.md

 </box>
 <box type="warning">

-**Warning**: Pay attention to these warnings to avoid common pitfalls.
+**Caution**: Pay attention to these warnings to avoid common pitfalls.

 </box>